software-students-spring2025/1-specification-exercise-give-me-admin/README.md

 8. **Automated Expense Entry:**
    As a user who finds manual expense classification tedious, I want the app to streamline expense entry with automation and smart suggestions, ensuring accurate categorization without extra effort.

 9. **Personalized Budgeting & Alerts:**
-   As a user focused on maintaining a budget, I want personalized budgeting tools with alerts when I approach spending limits so that I can avoid overspending and stick to my budget.
+   As a user focused on maintaining a budget, I want personalized budgeting tools with real-time alerts when I approach my spending limits, helping me stay on track and avoid overspending.

 10. **Bill Payment Reminders:**
     As a user prone to forgetting due dates, I want timely reminders for upcoming bills and recurring payments so that I can ensure timely payments and avoid late fees.